Aliases for BLK Gene

 This gene encodes a nonreceptor tyrosine-kinase of the src family of proto-oncogenes that are typically involved in cell proliferation and differentiation.
 The protein has a role in B-cell receptor signaling and B-cell development.
 The protein also stimulates insulin synthesis and secretion in response to glucose and enhances the expression of several pancreatic beta-cell transcription factors. [provided by RefSeq, Aug 2010]

 GeneCards Summary for BLK Gene

 BLK (BLK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with BLK include maturity-onset diabetes of the young, type 11 and maturity-onset diabetes of the young.
-Among its related pathways are Immune System and IL-2 Pathway.
+Diseases associated with BLK include Maturity-Onset Diabetes Of The Young, Type 11 and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are NF-kappaB Signaling and Ephrin B reverse signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.